Ben-893/RateMyBook/README.md

 I can update the rating or title or author of one of my books.

-I can remove also remove a book.
+I can remove a book.